rayning0/suretax/README.md

 # Get tax info from SureTax API

+This gem is for XBP only.
+It's NOT the public "[suretax](https://github.com/Hello-Labs/suretax)" gem!

-In your directory, you must have secret `.env` file like this:
+In your directory, have secret `.env` file like:
 ```
 SURETAX_VALIDATION_KEY=____
 SURETAX_CLIENT_NUMBER=000000866